makerdao/market-maker-keeper/README.md

 As of today, these are the possible values of this argument ( existing public feeds)  that we list:

 - `fixed:<amount>` - uses a fixed price (`fixed:200`in this example).
 See below for a more in-depth example.
 Note that when you are on mainnet, you typically won't use a fixed amount but it is an ideal example for this walkthrough as there aren't price feeds for Kovan.
-- `eth_dai` - uses the price from the GDAX WebSocket ETH/USD price feed.
+- `eth_dai` - uses the price from the GDAX (Coinbase) WebSocket ETH/USD price feed.
 - `eth_dai-setzer` - uses the average of Kraken and Gemini ETH/USD prices.
 - `eth_dai-tub` - uses the price feed from `Tub` (only works for keepers being able to access an Ethereum node).
-- `eth_dai-pair` - uses the price from the GDAX WebSocket ETH/DAI price feed.
+- `eth_dai-pair` - uses the price from the GDAX (Coinbase) WebSocket ETH/DAI price feed.
-- `eth_dai-pair-midpoint` - uses the midpoint orderbook price from the GDAX WebSocket ETH/DAI pair.
+- `eth_dai-pair-midpoint` - uses the midpoint orderbook price from the GDAX (Coinbase) WebSocket ETH/DAI pair.
 - `dai_eth` - inverse of the `eth_dai` price feed.
 - `dai_eth-setzer` - inverse of the `eth_dai-setzer` price feed.
 - `dai_eth-tub` - inverse of the `eth_dai-tub` price feed.
-- `btc_dai` - uses the price from the GDAX WebSocket BTC/USD price feed.
+- `btc_dai` - uses the price from the GDAX (Coinbase) WebSocket BTC/USD price feed.
 - `dai_btc` - inverse of the `btc_dai` price feed.
 - `ws://...` or `wss://...` - uses a price feed advertised over a WebSocket connection (custom protocol).